-Examples and Tips for using AIDA in the real world
+AIDA model explained: Examples and tips for using this strategic marcomms planning model the real world

-The AIDA model is perhaps the best known marketing model amongst non-marketers of all the classic marketing models.
-Many marketers find it useful, perhaps since we apply it daily whether consciously or subconsciously when we're thinking how to make our marketing communications effective.
+The AIDA model, tracing the customer journey through Awareness, Interest, Desire and Action, is perhaps the best-known marketing model amongst all the classic marketing models.
+Many marketers find AIDA useful since we apply this model daily, whether consciously or subconsciously, when we're planning our marketing communications strategy.

 What is the AIDA model?